-WARNING: To reduce the risk of serious personal injury, ALWAYS lock the rail lock knob, mitre lock handle, bevel lock handle, lock down pin and fence adjustment knobs before transporting saw.
-Never use guards for transporting or lifting up.
+WARNING: To reduce the risk of serious personal injury,

+• ALWAYS lock the rail lock knob, mitre lock handle, bevel lock handle, lock down pin and fence adjustment knobs before transporting saw.
+Never use guards for transporting or lift up.

-In order to conveniently carry the mitre saw, a carrying handle 3 has been included on the top of the saw arm.
+In order to conveniently carry the mitre saw, a carrying handle ${\rm S}$ has been included on the top of the saw arm.

-- To transport the saw, lower the head and depress the lock down pin 11. - Lock the rail lock knob with the saw head in the front position, lock the mitre arm in the full left mitre angle, slide the fence 13 completely inward and lock the bevel lock knob 31 with the saw head in the vertical position to make the tool as compact as possible. - Always use the carrying handle 3 or the base extensions 15.
+- To transport the saw, lower the head and depress the lock down pin 9. - Lock the rail lock knob with the saw head in the front position, lock the mitre arm in the full left mitre angle, slide the fence 11 completely inward and lock the bevel lock knob 31 with the saw head in the vertical position to make the tool as compact as possible. - Always use the carrying handle 3 or the hand indentations 14.